DocSalvager/kit/README.md

 Kit uses every "bashism" I can find since anything done in compiled code is many times faster than anything done in script.
 It would be impractical to try to make kit POSIX-compliant as it depends heavily upon bash introspection facilities like the FUNCNAME\[\] array that do not exist in POSIX shells.

-## File Locations
-  - Place kit, kit-045 and kit-045.meta (or symlinks to them) in one of the directories in $PATH.
-  - Place kit-045.conf in a /home/\<user\>/.config/kit directory.

 ## Files
   kit is just a symlink to kit-045.